Andrew Oliver

 - Andrew Oliver: Male

-- Andrew Oliver: Politics and Government\Statesman\Colonial Statesman
+- Andrew Oliver: Politics and Government\Statesman\Colonial statesman

-- Andrew Oliver: Politics and Government\Lieutenant Governor\Massachusetts
+- Andrew Oliver: Politics and Government\Government official\Lieutenant Governor\Massachusetts

 - Andrew Oliver: Politics and Government\Loyalist